holab-hku/starmapVis/README.md

 result_path = '~/write/pbmc3k_starmap.csv'
 adataTostarmap(adata, cord, featureN, valuetoplot, result_path)
 ```
-An example can be found in /example with Scanpy/Convert from Scanpy.ipynb .
+An example can be found in /Convert from Scanpy or Seurat/Convert from Scanpy.ipynb .
 ## Single-cell RNA-seq data visualisation from Seurat
 ```sh
 library(dplyr)